drola/snippets/javascript/Angular1.md

 Angular 1.x snippets
 ====================

-jsonIO directive
+jsonIo directive
 ----------------
 Load and save JSON to DOM element.
-JSON is loaded on initialization and saved back when 'json-save' event is emmited.
-If element has 'extent' attribute, existing object in scope is extended instead of being overwritten.
+JSON is loaded on initialization and saved back when `json-save` event is emmited.
+If element has `extend` attribute, existing object in scope is extended instead of being overwritten.

     "use strict";
     angular.module("jsonIo", []).directive("jsonIo", function() {